Tsumikiri/jquery-ajax-chart/README.md

 # jQuery Ajax Chart Plugin
 A jQuery-based wrapper for Google Charts loaded via ajax.
 Check out the [documentation](https://cdn.rawgit.com/tsumikiri/jquery-ajax-chart/master/index.html)!

-##What does it do?
+##What does it do for me?
-This plugin serves as a wrapper for the Google Charts Library.
+This plugin serves as a wrapper for the [Google Charts Library](https://developers.google.com/chart/).
 Use it to initialize Google Charts with familiar jQuery syntax.

-##Caveats
+##What do I have to do myself?
 You must create your own server-side implementation for serving Google Charts DataTables.
 Usually this involves a server-side scripting language like PHP or Python, some database queries, and a bit of data formatting.